 So, who’s Princeton Review?

 Princeton Review is a test preparation company that has been aroundsince 1981.
 Its core mandate is to offer tutoring and exam preparation servicesto students around the globe.
-The services and resources include those forofficial tests such as MCAT, SAT, NCLEX, LSAT, and more.
-Their test prepservices include admission services, online courses, and study guides with Random Houseas their publishers.
+The services and resources include those for official exams such as MCAT, SAT, LSAT, and more.
+Their test prepservices include admission services, online courses, live-online options and study guides with Random House as their publishers.

 Expert Course Instructors